alephium/docs/docs/ralph/built-in-functions.md

 fn verifyAbsoluteLocktime!(lockUntil:U256) -> ()
 ```

-Verifies the absolute locktime with the block timestamp.
+Verifies that the absolute locktime is before the block timestamp, otherwise it fails.

 > @param **lockUntil** *the timestamp until which the lock is valid*
 >
-> @returns *true if the lock timestamp is before the block timestamp, false otherwise*
+> @returns

 ---